JLLQA/QAC/README.md

 	npm run coverage
 ```

-To run the frontend automated testing with Jest
+To run the front-end automated testing with Jest

 ```
 Step 1.
 Have the project open in VSCode